ratify-project/ratify-web/docs/quickstarts/ratify-on-azure.md

 # AKV related variables
 export AKV_RG=<your AKV resource group>
 export AKV_NAME=<your AKV name>
-# The key used for Cosign signing
-export KEY_NAME=<name of the key to be created for Cosign signing>
 # ACR related variables
 export ACR_RG=<your ACR resource group>
 export ACR_NAME=<your ACR name>